moccalotto/kaos/_rulebook/main.md

 ## Magic
 There are two types of magic: thaumaturgy and witchcraft, each have an applicable skill that the magic user must know in order to cast them.
+The two types of magic, are very different in their philosophical outlook.
+Characters *can* learn both skills, but the sum of the two Skill Scores cannot exceed 90.

 A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.